phaubertin/jinue/doc/syscalls/create-thread.md

 ## Description

-Create a new thread in the current process.
+Create a new thread in a target process.

 ## Arguments

 Function number (`arg0`) is 4.

-The address where code execution will start is set in `arg1`.
+The descriptor number for the target process is set in `arg1`.

-The value of the initial stack pointe is set in `arg2`.
+The address where code execution will start is set in `arg2` and the value of the initial stack pointer is set in `arg3`.

 ```
     +----------------------------------------------------------------+